CBT Thought Record Portrait

 - What did you feel in your body?

-- Try to think of one word that describes the emotion
+- Try to think of one word that describes the emotion.

 - How strong was that feeling on a scale from 0 to 100?

 - Negative automatic thought.
 Automatic thoughts can be described as thoughts which ‘pop’ involuntarily and effortlessly into our minds.
-They are often concerned with judgements about a situation, other people, or ourselves, or they might be predictions about what will happen in the future.
+They are often concerned with judgments about a situation, other people, or ourselves, or they might be predictions about what will happen in the future.
 It is important to remember that automatic cognitions can be images or memories as well as thoughts.
 Prompts to help clients to complete the third column include:

 - What was going through your mind as you started to feel that way?